openpeeps/madam/README.md

 - [x] Open Source under `MIT` license
 - [x] Pew pew pew!
 ZWIFF! 💋

+## Why ?
+Because NodeJS environment sucks and there are no other lightweight / easy to setup alternatives.

 ## 🥳 Best for
 Prototyping.
 Showcase.
 JavaScript, HTML, CSS projects, libraries or packages.
 Also best for testers and designers.
 Pew pew again!